-A giving group established by the Oak Park-River Forest Community Foundation, Entrepreneur Leaders in Philanthropy (ELP) will award an annual seed grant of $50,000 from the ELP Fund for a transformative idea.
+A giving group established by the Oak Park-River Forest Community Foundation, Entrepreneur Leaders in Philanthropy (ELP) has awarded over $300,000 in the last four years to several big ideas that positively impact the local community.
 Through a competitive process, the aim is to make our community the best place to live, work and grow.

 Who's Behind the BIG IDEA?

 - Mark Coe, CTI Meeeting Technology